-Crude oil and finished products are derecognized when sold, and materials and supplies are derecognized when consumed.
+Petroleum products are derecognized when sold, and materials and supplies are derecognized when consumed.
 The carrying amount of these inventories is charged to cost of sales in the statement of income, in the period in which the related revenue is recognized.